aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 // There are other kinds of Imperative programming such as unstructured programming which makes use of goto statements, but Procedural programming relies on structured programming techniques (control flow structures such as loops and if statements rather than gotos) and procedures (a kind of routine) to modularize the program.

 // // % https://survey.stackoverflow.co/2023/#technology

-// While it is a tenet of OOP that state should be hidden behind objects, Functional Programming takes the more radical approach of abolishing state (aka: mutable state) altogether from most of the codebase, isolating it from the core logic.

-// A very concise way of defining pure FP is that it is about: Pure Functions and immutable data structures.